edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 When you launch an ec2 instance, you must either have auto-assign IP address enabled or explicitly check that, in order to have an external IP assigned to your instance.

 Each subnet can enable or disable auto-assignment of a public IP.

+An EC2 instance is assigned a private IP for the life of the instance, this private IP will not change.